jordanowens1125/components/carousel/page-slider/README.md

 ##https://themes.themegoods.com/architecturer/demo/vertical-parallax-slider/

-##also lok at slider tab in general
+##also look at slider tab in general